What Are Moving Averages?

-A Simple Moving average computed by adding the last X periods closing prices of a given security and then dividing by number X. For instance, a five-period simple moving average on a one-hour chart refers to the closing price for the last five hours divided by number 5.
+A Simple Moving Average is computed by adding the last X number of closing prices of a given security and then dividing by number Y. For instance, a five-period simple moving average on a one-hour chart refers to the closing price for the last five hours divided by the number five.

 While the simplest type of moving averages, Simple Moving Averages are susceptible to noise, which leads to spikes.
 For this reason, this type of indicator can give false signals.

 The exponential moving average is a trend-following indicator that applies more weight to the most recent price, in calculations.
 A five-period exponential moving average, when applied on a daily chart, would essentially see prices of the third, fourth, and fifth day given more weight in computations than those of day one and day two.